sh123/libaprs_bluetooth_tnc/README.md

  * or Micromodem from marqvist - http://unsigned.io/micromodem/
  * Bluetooth serial adapter HC-05/HC-06

-&#x26A0; For packet decoding needs additional RC filter on speaker line to overcome handheld transceiver pre-emphasis.
-Also, needs additional single power wire to trasnsciver battery.
+&#x26A0; For packet decoding requires additional RC filter on speaker line to overcome handheld transceiver pre-emphasis.
+Also, requires additional single power wire to trasnsciver battery for power.

 Building
 ------------